US STOCKS-Wall St gains on housing but rally ebbs

 Fitch lowered Japan's long-term foreign currency rating to A plus from AA.
 It cut the local currency rating to A plus from AA minus.
 Both were cut with a negative outlook.

-The Paris-based Organisation for Economic Co-operation and Development also forecast that global growth would ease to 3.4 percent this year from 3.6 percent in 2011.
+The Paris-based Organization for Economic Co-operation and Development also forecast that global growth would ease to 3.4 percent this year from 3.6 percent in 2011.

 * Indexes up: Dow up 0.86 pct, S&P 500 up 0.66 pct, Nasdaq up 0.38 pct (Updates to mid-afternoon, changes byline)